 In the 1980′s, Bell, a helmet manufacturer, was keen to expand the market for bicycle helmets, its most profitable product.
 It approached the Snell foundation and offered funding for research on bicycle helmets.
 The Snell foundation chose avid helmet lobbyists to conduct this “research”.

-Those helmet lobbyists first “research” claimed that helmets reduce the risk of head injuries by 85% and reduce the risk of brain injuries by 88%.
+The helmet lobbyists initial “research” claimed that helmets reduce the risk of head injuries by 85% and the risk of brain injuries by 88%.
 Both claims are physically impossible due to inherent bio-mechanical limitations of helmets.
 Despite being riddled with methodological errors, this research was widely embraced within the medical community, who was eager to believe the claims.

-The Snell foundation has kept funding these researchers, who have produced more misleading “research” that replicated the errors of their initial study.
+The Snell foundation has kept funding these researchers, who have produced more “research” that made other implausible claims.
 This culminated in them publishing a biased review of their own flawed research in the Cochrane Review, a prestigious medical research database.

 Helmet manufacturers have greatly benefited from this deceit, with the market for bicycle helmets strongly growing in the early 1990′s.
 Bicycle helmets became so profitable that helmets manufacturers could reinvest their profits into lobbying for helmet legislation, including sending executives all the way to Australia to push for a helmet law.
 With a piece of molded polystyrene selling for $200, the profits are huge.
 Helmet manufacturers are laughing all the way to the bank, while cycling has been tarnished as a dangerous activity requiring expensive equipment.